Continuing our miniseries on robo advisor reviews, we’d like to look at the OCBC RoboInvest next.

 StashAway has been around earlier than OCBC RoboInvest and is a popular robo advisor amongst Singaporeans because of its zero minimum investment criteria and user-friendly investing app.

-On the other hand, OCBC RoboInvest requires an initial minimum investment amount of $3,500 and depending on the portfolio you choose, the amount may be higher.
+On the other hand, OCBC RoboInvest requires an initial minimum investment amount of US$100.
+However, depending on the portfolio you choose, the amount may be as high as US$6,000.

 As such, StashAway would appeal more to beginners with low risk appetite simply due to the low minimum investment amount.
 The highest risk portfolio is actually equivalent to a 100% equity portfolio, but you can only choose high-risk settings based on your understanding of risk during the initial financial assessment.